6 minute read

 Nodes connect to a few random peers from the initial list,

-the exchanging behaviour is based on gossip protocols to exchange data
+the exchanging behavior is based on gossip protocols to exchange data

 • Nodes (Physical Devices)